Composition algebra of a weighted projective line: Introduction

 \emph{Acknowledgement}.
-The research of the first-named author was supported by the DFG project Bu--1866/1--2.
+The research of the first-named author was supported by the DFG project Bu--1866/2--1.
 Parts of this work were done during the authors stay at the Mathematical Research Institute in Oberwolfach within the ``Research in Pairs'' programme.
+We are also grateful to the anonymous referee for his/her valuable comments and suggestions.